S3gmentati0nFault/S3gmentati0nFault.github.io/docs/me/curriculum.md

 <h2> Programming languages </h2>
 To trace a parallel with the spoken languages I have taken a selection of the programming languages I feel most comfortable with and graded my knowledge based on the number of projects I have done with them, the years I have been using them for and the level of confidence I feel when coming back to them; the measurement is, of course, completely subjective,

+- C, C++, Cuda C: B2 / C1

+  C was the first programming language I ever learned and C++ adopted me.
+Lately due to my work and the kind of libraries I am getting acquainted with, I had to get to know the latest standards of C++.

 - Java: B2

   I know how to work with Java, I used it a lot and I have done all of the introductory courses for programming with it and I developed the backend for my <a href="https://s3gmentati0nfault.github.io/bachelor/readme/">thesis</a> with it.
 Furthermore I know how to work with Threads and concurrency.
 I'm so confident with it that I chose it as my main programming language for the interviews I am taking.